 These floor classes are suitable for adults 18 years and older who can move without help.
+If you have difficulty moving around, or if unsure about floor classes, contact me (Judith).
 Please bring your own mat and 2–3 towels for headrest (for hygiene and safety no equipment is provided).

 Mornings: 9:30 am to 10:30 am (AWST)

 13 October to 8 December 2020 (excluding 10 Nov)

 Evenings: 5:30 pm to 6:30 pm (AWST) * New time